jackiezeng01/CompRoboWarmupProject/README.md

 ![](pictures/wall_follower_diagram.png)

 In order to move parallel to the wall, the laser scan distance detected at these two angles should be equal.
-We adjust which driection the robot should turn based on the difference between the two scan distances.
+We adjust which direction the robot should turn based on the difference between the two scan distances.

 - If distance at 45 degrees > distance at 135, turn left
 - If distance at 135 degrees > distance at 45, turn right